Background Remover

 Related tools

-AI inference uses WASM and (when available) SharedArrayBuffer.
-Modern Chrome / Firefox / Edge / Safari (15+) all support these.
-Without SharedArrayBuffer it falls back to single-thread, which is slower.
+AI inference uses WebAssembly.
+Modern Chrome / Firefox / Edge / Safari (15+) all support it, and it runs single-thread without SharedArrayBuffer.

 Tips for large photos

-AI inference time / memory scales with input size squared.
+Inference time / memory scales with input size.
 1500–2000px wide is the sweet spot.
-4000px+ may take 30+ seconds or OOM even on desktop Chrome.
-Use the resize tool to shrink first.
+Use the resize tool to shrink 4000px+ photos first.

 Frequently Asked Questions